Types of development

 - obtain the advice of a registered professional engineer before starting work, if it is practical to do so

-- give written notice to us that you are carrying out the emergency work as soon as possible after starting work
+- give written notice to the department that you are carrying out the emergency work as soon as possible after starting work (notification via an email to email@example.com identifying the heritage place affected)

-- apply for any approvals that would otherwise have been required as soon as reasonably practicable after starting the emergency work - if approval is subsequently refused emergency work must be removed.
+- make a development application as soon as reasonably practicable after starting the emergency work - if approval is subsequently refused emergency work must be removed and the premises restored to its earlier condition.

 For further information call 13 QGOV (13 74 68) and ask to speak to a heritage development assessment officer.